- Our Mission

 Propel Schools, based in Pittsburgh, Pennsylvania, is a not-for-profit federation of charter schools, dedicated to the mission of catalyzing the transformation of public education so that all children have access to high performing public schools.

 This mission is pursued by opening and operating high performance schools of choice in educationally underserved communities.
 Propel has become one of the largest, fastest-expanding set of charter schools in the state, with the highest levels of student achievement among Pennsylvania public school districts serving high poverty, resource poor areas throughout the Pittsburgh region.
 Across all its schools, 75% of students qualify for the federal free/reduced cost lunch program, 73% are a minority and 13% have special needs.
-Propel is serving 3,600 students at ten Allegheny County locations; 3,700 students are on the waiting list.
+Propel is serving 3,700 students at eleven Allegheny County locations.

 Propel has become both a regional asset and national model, providing measurable evidence of how innovative public schools can expand opportunity for children and families and can revitalize communities.